Haoming9810/CSS143B-2020Fall/homework/homework_3/problem_1.md

 ### 1.2 Implement Stack Using LinkedList (5pt)

 Implement the ArrayStack where a LinkedList is used to store data.
-Let's use the LinkedList<T> from Java for this.
+Let's use [LinkedList](https://docs.oracle.com/javase/7/docs/api/java/util/LinkedList.html) from Java for this.

 ### 1.3 MinStack (15pt)